Give us a call. We are an expert team and we are happy to clear all your doubts.

 After breakfast, we will trek for Pokhara walking through the beautiful pasturelands, Brahmin and Gurung villages.
 We will trek to Lumre which link us to the way to Pokhara.
 Overnight stay at Hotel in Pokhara.

-Your trip concludes.
-A Great Nepal representative will escort you to the airport 3 hours before your scheduled flight.
+Your Mardi Himal Trek journey concludes this day.
+A Great Nepal representative will guide you to the airport some 3 hours before the flight.
+Have a safe journey ahead.

 Although our guides carry first aid medical kit, it is better to carry a supply of first aid items for your own personal use according to your health conditions.
 Here are the list of some general as well as some special medications you may require: